 Even though the theme was nostalgia, there were several great moments during the evening and I’m sad to see that no more SAMAs are coming down the road.
 But “all good things must come to an end”, as The April Tears once sang.
 Or to quote Eskil when he came to collect the award for Covenant: “SAMA is dead.
 Long live SAMA!”

 This evening was a perfect warm-up for tomorrow’s concert in Stockholm: Nine Inch Nails, supported by Ladytron.
-See you at the fence up front!
+See you at the front line!

 Comments